otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    to one; otherwise, to zero.

 Client Profile (CLIENT-PROF)
-  The Client Profiles created as described in the section "Creating a Client Profile" of the OTRv4 specification.
+  The Client Profile created as described in the section "Creating a Client Profile" of the OTRv4 specification.
 This value is optional.

 J (BYTE)
-   The number of Prekey Profiles present in this message.
-If there are none, the value is zero.
+   A number that shows if a Prekey Profile is present or not.
+If present, set it to one; otherwise, to zero.

-Prekey Profiles (PREKEY-PROF)
+Prekey Profile (PREKEY-PROF)
-  All 'J' Prekey Profiles created as described in the section "Creating a Prekey Profile" of the OTRv4 specification.
+  The Prekey Profile created as described in the section "Creating a Prekey Profile" of the OTRv4 specification.
+This value is optional.

 Prekey MAC (MAC)
   The MAC with the appropriate MAC key of everything: from the message type to